 So, if you cannot pay cash or take out a loan, what can you do?
 Fortunately, several exemptions open the door just a crack for some consumers to purchase a reliable vehicle.

-The SSA exempts SSI retroactive payments from the countable resources limit for up to nine months after you receive them.
+The SSA exempts SSI retroactive payments from the countable resources limit for up to nine months after you receive them – unless you set up a dedicated account.
 Keep in mind, these back payments come in three checks six months apart, which means you can hold only two of the three installments in your bank account at one time.